deriv-com/smarttrader/README.md

 ## Test link deployment
 ### Deploy your changes on Vercel (Recommended Option)

-1. Commit, push your changes, and create pull request.
-Vercel will automatically deploy your application.
+1. Commit, push your changes, and create a pull request.
+GitHub Actions will automatically deploy your application and generate a test link.

-2. Register your application [here](https://developers.binary.com/applications/).
+2. Register your application [here](https://api.deriv.com/dashboard/).
 This will give you the ability to redirect back to your deployed page after login.
-    Use `https://YOUR_VERCEL_LINK/binary-static/en/logged_inws.html` for the Redirect URL and `https://YOUR_VERCEL_LINK/binary-static/en/redirect.html` for the Verification URL.
+    Use `<GENERATED_TEST_LINK_URL>/en/logged_inws.html` for the Redirect URL and `<GENERATED_TEST_LINK_URL>/en/redirect.html` for the Verification URL.
-    - Have api key ready from deriv app account in order to register
+    - Have your API token ready from app.deriv.com account in order to register
-    - Make note of your App ID to update in redmine card
+    - Make note of your App ID in order to add it to your ClickUp card

 Alternatively, you can manually deploy your test link using gh-pages with the following configurations:

 ### Deploy to your gh-pages for the first time (Alternate Option)

-1. Register your application [here](https://developers.binary.com/applications/).
+1. Register your application [here](https://api.deriv.com/dashboard/).
 This will give you the ability to redirect back to your Github pages after login.
-    Use `https://YOUR_ORGANMIZATION_NAME.github.io/binary-static/en/logged_inws.html` for the Redirect URL and `https://YOUR_ORGANMIZATION_NAME.github.io/binary-static/en/redirect.html` for the Verification URL.
+    Use `https://YOUR_ORGANMIZATION_NAME.github.io/smarttrader/en/logged_inws.html` for the Redirect URL and `https://YOUR_ORGANMIZATION_NAME.github.io/smarttrader/en/redirect.html` for the Verification URL.

         If you're using a custom domain, replace the Github URLs above with your domain.